arpitv970/understanding-backend/Node JS Notes/02 Understanding Basics/03_Understanding_execution.md

     }
 ...
 ```
-- It also important to understand that, if the `req.on()` or code like `http.createServer()` these are some ex whwerw nodejs uses a pattern where you pass a func to a func and node will execute these passed-in func at later point of time, which is called *Asynchronously*.
+- It also important to understand that, if the `req.on()` or code like `http.createServer()` these are some example where *Node.js* uses a pattern where you pass a function to a function and node will execute these passed-in function at later point of time, which is called *Asynchronously*.
-- So when nodejs hits the event listener, it will add new event listener internally, manages all the event listener internally.
+- So when *Node.js* hits the event listener, it will add new event listener internally, manages all the event listener internally.